vincentntang/vincentntang.com/content/posts/20211202-lessons-learned-running-tampa-devs/index.md

 Advertising tends to be a lot of "remind myself to remind others" about the event, which ties into just the sheer amount of logistics work needed to pull an event off

 Because of all the things that need to be done, a good way of keeping tasks in order, project management, etc need to be checked

+## After the Event

+After the event is ran successfully, there's still work to be done.
+Namely, thanking the sponsors like you would do a job search.
+There's also the social media aspect of posting photos / videos as well.

+One time consuming aspect is managing the editorial production of videos after.
+When we ran the events, normally we would have several audio backups.

+In this event, I recorded on both a Sony A6400 and a GoPro8.
+I didn't check my camera settings properly, the camera footage was recorded in slow motion, so all the audio came out poorly

+My GoPro8 also ran out of battery halfway in the first presentation so some of the content got lost.

+Not all talks need post processing, but sometimes the zoom recording quality comes out really poorly due to Audio issues.
+Which always has a high likelihood of happening

 ## Summary